UncleBats/TGIF_AzurePipelines/Readme.md

     We just can't introduce new changes to our code and not test them.
 We have our unittest, and ofcourse the team will run tests on the test environment but we are changing configuration every step.
 We need to validat this before any of our customers uses our application.
 We do that by using smoke tests, and yes you do those tests also in production.
 There is a simple implementation in the code for the workshop.
 But how you implement depends on application type, architecture and environment. **But it is an absolute MUST, we can let an application crash just as hard using a configuration change as I can by changing the code**
     * Go to the earlier created `taskgroup`
             ![](./images/AddedSmokeTests.png)
-        * add a new inline `powershell` script right after the `Replace token` step.
+        * add a new inline `powershell` script right after the `Deploy` step.
 Make use of this script:
     `&"$(System.DefaultWorkingDirectory)/$(Release.PrimaryArtifactSourceAlias)/drop/EchoConsole/bin/Release/EchoConsole.exe" "-smoke"`
         * Next add `Publish Test results` step with:
             * Test result format `VSTest`
             * Test result files `**/smoketestresult.trx`
-            * Under Advanced change Run this task to `Even if a previous task has failed, unless the deployment was canceled`
+            * Under Control Options change Run this task to `Even if a previous task has failed, unless the deployment was canceled`
     * Save and start a new release, now you can see once an environment completes a percentage succeeded test, click on it and adujust the filter to find out what worked and what didn't.
     ![](./images/TestOverview.png)
     ![](./images/SmokeResults.png)